Core Methodological Contribution

 • The Problem: Standard pair potentials (like Lennard-Jones) favor close-packed structures (12 nearest neighbors) and cannot stabilize the open diamond structure (4 nearest neighbors) of Silicon.

-• The Gap: No existing classical potential could capture the “profound structural change” where Silicon shrinks upon melting (coordination number increases from 4 to >6) while remaining conductive.
+• The Gap: Earlier classical potentials lacked the flexibility to describe the profound structural change where Silicon shrinks upon melting (coordination number increases from 4 to >6) while remaining conductive.

 The core novelty is the introduction of a stabilizing three-body interaction term ($v_3$) to the potential energy function.